uxtoad/emmaux/docs/library.md

 <a href="https://www.w3.org/WAI/standards-guidelines/wcag/" target="_blank">Web Content Accessibility Guidelines (WCAG) 2.0</a> are a good starting point.
 * Laura Kalbag, "Accessibility for Everyone"

-## How to organize and present information
+## How to organise and present information
 * Susan Weinschenk, "100 Things Every Designer Needs to Know About People"

 ## Why fonts matter